Things to do in Florence with Kids – That Parents will love too!

 If your little ones get tired however there is the option of the ATAF busses which are quite cheap too.
 And there are the famous Hop on Hop off busses that make it quite easy.

-Here we have put together the best things to see and do if you are travelling to Florence with kids:
+Here we have put together the best things to see and do if you are travelling to Florence with kids that parents will love too.

 1. Take a family tour of the Uffizi Gallery